 Student talking with an advisor in their office

-How to Manage and Keep Your Aid
+Manage Your Financial Aid

 Satisfactory Academic Progress (SAP)

 If you are using federal aid, state aid, or aid from MHCC, you will need to meet certain academic standards to keep getting aid.
 This is called satisfactory academic progress (SAP).
 The standards below apply to all MHCC students receiving aid.
-Concerned about SAP?
-We’re here to help!

 Schedule an appointment with an academic advisor

-SAP standards at MHCC
+SAP Standards at MHCC

 • You must pass at least two-thirds (66.67%) of all the classes you take for your program.

-• You need to be on track to finish your program at MHCC within 150% timeframe of the published program length.
+• You need to be on track to finish your program at MHCC within the 150% timeframe of the published program length.

-The Office of Financial Aid checks these measures at the end of every term.
+The office of financial aid checks these measures at the end of every term.
 We want to make sure you are still progressing in your program so that you can keep getting your financial aid.
 If your SAP status impacts your aid eligibility, we will notify you by email and make sure you know your next steps, including how to appeal.

 SAP Statuses